 You never get a second chance to make a great first impression, so make the most of your home’s first impression by cleaning up the yard.

-- Clean the gutters, or hire a professional the clean them; when gutters are clogged, they can overflow and cause water damage to the exterior of your home.
+- Clean the gutters, or hire a professional to clean them.
+When gutters are clogged, they can overflow and cause water damage to the exterior of your home.
 If they overflow into a window, the water damage can extend into the interior, as well.